Shravandeveloper/Shravandeveloper/README.md

 [![Website Badge](https://img.shields.io/badge/WebSite-Shravan-green)](https://www.Shravan)
 [![Website Badge](https://img.shields.io/badge/StackOverflow-Shravan-yellow)](https://stackoverflow.com/users/19648003/shravan-patil)

-Myself Shravan Patil.I completed my Graduation in BSc (IT) background from Mumbai University.
-As of now, I am working as a Front-end developer for Kinnect Pvt Ltd. in Mumbai.
+Myself Shravan Patil.
+I completed my Bachelor of Science in Information Technology from Mumbai University.
+Currently, I am working as a front-end developer for Kinnect Pvt Ltd. in Mumbai.
 Although I would like to see myself as a full-stack developer.
-This led to me becoming an intern at Edureka
+The interest I have in full-stack development led me to become an intern at Edureka.
+This led to me becoming an intern at Edureka.

 ![Visitor Count](https://profile-counter.glitch.me/Shravandeveloper/count.svg)